 Clashes erupted on Sunday among thick plumes of tear gas as riot police pushed protesters back in Sham Shui Po, Cheung Sha Wan and Tsim Sha Tsui, in a repeat of the cat-and-mouse scenes the day before.

-In Kwai Chung, police fired tear gas and rubber bullets within the local MTR station in order to clear protesters.
+In Kwai Fong, police fired tear gas and rubber bullets within the local MTR station in order to clear protesters.

 The city has been roiled by over two months of protests related to a now-suspended extradition bill.